rocksor/git-exercise/docs.md

 This documentation describes how to use the Pavel robotic toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, or pets.
+Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.

 Added this new line